Did you ever see Clash of the Titans?

 “Hi Russ!
 A personal trainer at my gym told me that using kettlebells will result in significantly better muscle growth than using barbells or dumbbells.
 Is this true?
 Are kettlebells as superior as he’s claiming?”

-The statement above is fantastic for protecting a fragile ego, and it’s also very true here.
+The above statement is very true here (and it’s also fantastic for protecting a fragile ego).

 You see, your body doesn’t really recognize the difference between a kettlebell and a dumbbell (or a barbell).
-It feels resistance, and how you use that resistance will determine your results.
+It feels resistance, that’s all.
+How you use that resistance can have a huge impact on your results.

-Take a look at this tutorial to perfect your technique:
+It’s an exercise I’ve programmed with my clients for many years.
+Take a look at this great tutorial to perfect your form:

 But this is where things get tricky…

-If we wish to maximize hypertrophy we must focus on time under tension, not speed, and this is where traditional training via dumbbells and barbells works very well indeed.
+In order to maximize hypertrophy (muscle growth) we must focus on time under tension, not speed, so this is where traditional training with dumbbells and barbells works incredibly well.

 A 2012 study published in the Journal of Physiology indicated that the so-called “sweet spot” for time under tension is around 40-60 seconds.
 The study had one group of trainees performing three sets of x12 leg extensions at a regular pace, while another group performed three sets of x12 leg extensions with a much slower tempo to ensure muscle failure was achieved by the final rep.